astrocatalogs/astroschema/README.md

     - How should numeric types be handled?  i.e. string vs number
         - Could use either, i.e. `["number", "string"]`
     - Should schema/'structs' be restricted to having one and only one level of properties?
+    - How should the package be structured?
+        - Should `pyastroschema` be a completely separate package that downloads and/or caches the astroschema specifications?
+        - Should `pyastroschema` (and future other language-specific packages) stay inside `pyastroschema`?
+            - In that case, should each language package be downloaded/installed on demand, or just all bundled together?

 - `astroschema.json` should be dynamically generated